 The provision for income taxes has been determined using the asset and liability approach of accounting for income taxes.
 Under this approach, we recognize deferred tax assets and liabilities based on the differences between the financial statement carrying amounts and tax basis of assets and liabilities.
 A valuation allowance is required to reduce the carrying amounts of deferred tax assets if, based on the available evidence, it is more likely than not that such assets will not be realized.
 Accordingly, the need to establish valuation allowances for deferred tax assets is assessed periodically based on a more-likely-than-not realization threshold.
 This assessment considers, among other matters, the nature, frequency and severity of current and cumulative losses, forecasts of future profitability, the duration of statutory carryforward periods, our experience with operating loss in the China's limited service hotel industry, tax planning strategy implemented and other tax planning alternatives.
 Prior to 2009, we had significant operating losses attributable to rapid expansion and related pre-opening costs incurred.
-As of December 31, 2011, 2012 and 2013, we had deferred tax assets generated from net loss carryforward after valuation allowance of RMB37.8 million, RMB35.3 million and RMB39.4 million, respectively.
-We expect many of our hotels that were put in operating results are less than currently projected and there is no objectively verifiable evidence to support the realization of our deferred tax asset, additional valuation allowance may be required to further reduce our deferred tax asset.
+As of December 31, 20 11, 201 2 and 201 3, we had deferred tax assets generated from net loss carryforward after valuation allowance of RMB37.8 million, RMB 35.3 million and RMB39.4 million, respectively.
+We expect many of our hotels that were put in operation since 2010 will become mature and generate sufficient taxable profit to utilize the substantial portion of the net loss carryforward.
+If our operating results are less than currently projected and there is no objectively verifiable evidence to support the realization of our deferred tax asset, additional valuation allowance may be required to further reduce our deferred tax asset.
 The reduction of the deferred tax asset could increase our income tax expenses and have an adverse effect on our results of operations and tangible net worth in the period in which the allowance is recorded.